Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Railways.
 The second stage of the industrial revolution in the 19th century was linked with the development and implementation of rail systems enabling more flexible and high-capacity inland transportation systems.
 This opened substantial economic and social opportunities through the extraction of resources, the settlement of regions, and the growing mobility of freight and passengers.

 - Roads.
 The 20th century saw the rapid development of comprehensive road transportation systems, such as national highway systems and automobile manufacturing, as a major economic sector.
-Individual transportation became widely available to mid-income social classes, particularly after the Second World War.
+After the Second World War, individual transportation became widely available to mid-income social classes.
 This was associated with significant economic opportunities to service industrial and commercial markets with reliable door-to-door deliveries.
 The automobile also permitted new forms of social opportunities, particularly with suburbanization.

 - Airways and information technologies.
 The second half of the 20th century saw the development of global air and telecommunication networks in conjunction with economic globalization.
 New organizational and managerial forms became possible, especially in the rapidly developing realm of logistics and supply chain management.
 Although maritime transportation is the physical linchpin of globalization, air transportation and IT support the accelerated mobility of passengers, specialized cargoes, and their associated information flows.